-SoC is only allowed on contracted capacity without any restrictions.
-A SoC is not possible in case any additional conditions apply (e.g. capacity under construction contracted under an Open Season).
-A shipper can surrender capacity in case the shipper has the capacity rights as well as the usage rights.
+- SoC is only allowed for contracted capacity without restrictions.
+A SoC is not possible if additional conditions apply (e.g. capacity under construction with an Open Season contract.)
+A shipper can only return capacity if he has both capacity and usage rights.

-SoC is possible on annually, quarterly and monthly auctions with a firm forward flow.
-SoC is possible as well on firm backhaul capacity in the monthly auction.
-Please note that the quarterly auction takes all quarters only once a year.
-SoC is not applicable on interruptible capacity and/or day ahead auctions.
+- SoC is possible at an annual, quarterly and monthly auction with a firm forward flow.
+SoC is also possible with firm backhaul capacity in the monthly auction.
+SoC does not apply to interruptible capacity and/or day-ahead and within-day auctions.

-A flat profile is required for each SoC request.
-In order to fulfill a 'profiled' SoC request, the shipper must enter a SOC request for each 'range' during an overlapping period.
-The SoC request is free of charge.
+- A SoC request requires a flat profile.
+To be able to submit a 'profiled' SoC request, shipper must submit a separate request for each 'range' during an overlapping period.

 - Each SoC request is given a unique SoC timestamp.
 SoC capacity offered at the auction is sold in order of timestamp (from old to new) per network point.

 For more information, see the Online Help section on Prisma or this how-to guide.